tobiasHeinke/monostyle/README.md

 Its tools are applied on new or changed content which makes it fast and it allows a wider range of tools, because they can have false positives.
-For example style guide rules that have exceptions which can't be filtered out.
+For example exceptions to style guide rules that can't be filtered out.
 Supported for version control are SVN and Git (experimental).

 Monostyle is not a ready-made tool because its tools and data require customization.